greenm01/ec4x/docs/ec4x_specs.md

 The starmap consists of a 2D hexagonal grid, each a flat-top hex that contains a solar system, interconnected throughout by procedural generated jump lanes.
 The map is sized by rings around the center hub, one per number of players.

-The map takes inspiration from VBAM, and the 1st or 2nd edition campaign guides may be used to spawn a random map.
+The map takes inspiration from VBAM, and the 1st or 2nd edition campaign guides can be used to spawn a random map.
 The method is briefly explained below.

 The center of the map is a special hub occupied by the last holdouts of the former imperial Empire.
 This system is heavily guarded by fighter squadrons and the home planet is fortified against invasion.
 The former Emperor has no offensive ships to speak of, which were scuttled by their crews at the height of the collapse.
 This is prime territory ripe for the taking.
 He who controls the hub holds great strategic power.